 Ouro Preto was bumped to a World Unesco Site in 1980, the first Brazilian city graced with such an honour.
 Built on the skeletons of 270 underground mines and on the backs of the slaves that excavated them, this is one of the best places to explore Brazil’s colonial past.

-The original name for Ouro Preto was Vila Rica or in English ‘Rich Village’, a place the Portuguese flocked for their chance of Brazil’s ‘El Dorado’ riches.
-During this gold rush the name switched to Ouro Preto, meaning black gold, as the city’s gold would be blackened by a layer of iron oxide.
+The original name for Ouro Preto was Vila Rica or, in English, ‘Rich Village’, where the Portuguese flocked for their chance of Brazil’s ‘El Dorado’ riches.
+During this gold rush, the name switched to Ouro Preto, meaning black gold, as a layer of iron oxide would blacken the city’s gold.

-Nowadays, the city has a prestigious university so the city is littered by university hall accommodations called Repúblicas.
+Nowadays, the city has a prestigious university, which is littered with university hall accommodations called Repúblicas.
 It also attracted a hefty handful of artists there to soak in the inspiring landscapes.

 What to do in Ouro Preto in Minas Gerais

 São Francisco Church on Largo de Coimbra in Ouro Preto Historic Center

 São Francisco church is enlaced with intricate religious paintings and sculptures dating from the 1700s.
 The author of many of these works of art was Aleijadinho.
 Born in 1738, baroque artist Aleijadinho is known for his pedra-sabão sculptures, wood carvings, and paintings.
 Pedra-sabão is a soft stone found in Minas Gerais that lends itself to easy sculpting.
 This rock entwines throughout the church in intricate baroque religious depictions.

 Aleijadinho was born to Isabel, a slave, and the Portuguese, Manuel Francisco Lisboa, who was also an artist.
 Being bi-racial, Aleijadinho could not sign his work, though his fame grew throughout Minas.
 He is considered the most celebrated Brazilian baroque artist.